gabrieleteotino/bluish-capsule/content/project/datingapp/7-routing/3-guards.md

 ];
 ```

 Test the application.
-Now if the user is logged out and we enter manually the path *http://localhost:4200/messages* then we are redirected to home with an error message.
+If the user is logged out and we manually enter the url *http://localhost:4200/messages* then we are redirected to home with an error message.